cgarryZA/advent-of-camel-2025/README.md

 dune runtest
 ```

-Runs all completed days against the full Advent of Code inputs.
+This runs the testbench for each implemented day against the sample input provided in the Advent of Code problem description.
 Sample inputs live in:

 `/inputs/sampleX.txt`